drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/2_object_method_spies.md

 The `.toBeCalledWithArgs(...)` verification method can be used to verify the
 following:

-- The method was called at least once;
-- The method was called with a specific number of args; and
-- The method was called with a specific set of args
+- The method was called with a specific set of args in a specific order

 In the below example, we are verifying that `.doSomething(...)` was called with the given args: `"hello", true, ["world"]`.